mindframegames/terraagnostum/README.md

 Of all the founding fathers of quantum science, Schrödinger is perhaps the most broad-minded.
 He embraced both hard physics and Vedanta.
 It is one thing to appreciate the products of a man's mind, but another level entirely to meet them where they are.
 Erwin makes one wonder, indeed: where is he?

 Or as Ramana Maharshi asked: who am I?
+(Nan Yar)

 <img width="201" alt="image" src="https://github.com/user-attachments/assets/0df181dc-5719-4223-8067-4a8e54080d0c" />